Istrian vineyards on rolling hills shaped by the Mediterranean climate.

 Known ForTerroir-Driven Wines

-Istria is a geographically compact but highly diverse wine region, traditionally divided into three main terroir zones based on soil composition.
+Istria is a geographically compact but highly varied wine region, traditionally divided into three main terroir zones according to soil composition.

 Red Istria (Crvena Istra)